 The FDA cited Atrium for violating 21 C.F.R. § 803.50(a)(1), which entails failing, “to submit an MDR report within 30 days of receiving or otherwise becoming aware of information that reasonably suggested that a marketed device may have caused or contributed to a death or serious injury.”

 The permanent injunction was swiftly approved by a federal judge for the District of New Hampshire the day after it was filed.
 The FDA successfully prohibited the future manufacturing and selling of the C-QUR hernia mesh from Atrium’s facility in Hudson, New Hampshire.

 Unfortunately, the injunction was not able to prevent C-QUR mesh from being implanted into patients whose hospitals had already purchased the devices.

 Victims of defective hernia mesh implants may be able to file product liability claims against the item’s manufacturer.
 A successful lawsuit could result in payment for medical bills, pain and suffering, and lost income.
 Speak to an attorney in New York City about your potential hernia mesh injury claim today.

-Sullivan Papain Block McGrath & Cannavo, PC has experience handling these types of claims, and can let you know if you have grounds for a lawsuit after listening to your story.
+Sullivan Papain Block McGrath Coffinas & Cannavo, PC has experience handling these types of claims, and can let you know if you have grounds for a lawsuit after listening to your story.
 Begin the process toward obtaining compensation today.
 Schedule a free consultation through our online portal or by calling (212) 732-9000.